-Filtering is a common way to reduce the amount of features displayed on the map and/or a grid.
-Allowing users to progressively remove what they are not interested in will inadvertently leave them with what they are interested in.
-Common use cases include real estate, consumer applications like AirBnB, and a wide variety of industries like insurance and agriculture to name a few.
+Filtering is a common way to reduce the number of features displayed on the map or in a list.
+It allows users to progressively remove what they are not interested in and so leaves them with what they are interested in.
+Common use cases include consumer apps in the real estate, travel, and shopping space and enterprise apps in the insurance and agriculture industries.

-- Carefully select the attributes to be filtered on, domains tend to work really well
+- Carefully select the attributes to be filtered.
+Domain values tend to work well.

-- Use dropdowns instead of radio buttons when options extend beyond a handful
+- Use radio buttons when few options exist; use a drop-down list when options extend beyond a handful.

-- Consider adding amounts to the filter options to indicate the impact of a choice
+- Consider adding counts to groups of options to indicate the impact of a filter choice.

-- Range sliders may return 0 results so consider restricting min/max values to indicate the available attribute ranges
+- Range sliders may return zero results, so consider restricting minimum/maximum values to indicate the available attribute ranges.